GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/merging.md

 ??? note "How to Merge"

-	1. Adventure’s Guild > Training Room
+	1. Go to Adventure’s Guild - Training Room.
 	2. Select the base unit from your current party or Adventurer List.
-This unit must be registered
+This unit must be registered.
-	3. Select “Merge” at the bottom of the Training Room menu
+	3. Select “Merge” at the bottom of the Training Room menu.
 	4. In the Merge menu select the fodder unit from the available copies to merge into the base unit.
-Fodder units do not have to be registered
+Fodder units do not have to be registered.
-	5. Select “Merge” at the bottom of the screen
+	5. Select “Merge” at the bottom of the screen.
-	6. Reallocate BP (Optional, you can hold off on the very last point to re-allocate all BP to something different if you wish)
+	6. Reallocate BP (Optional: You can hold off on the very last point to re-allocate all BP to something different if you wish).

 ## Alternative Styles